Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths: Introduction

 In a setting with $N$ receive antennas, when the exponents in the $\snr$-scaling are same for all the links (i.i.d. setting), the number of transmit antennas $M$, required to attain the optimal DoF was shown to be $\min\brac{\left\lfloor T/2\right\rfloor ,N}$ \cite{Zheng_Tse_Grassmann_MIMO}.
 It was shown that increasing the number of transmit antennas beyond this value reduces the DoF.
-In this paper, we provide evidence that this is not the case when the $\snr$ exponents are different: in Theorem \ref{thm:2x2-sym-mimo}, we show that for a $2\times2$ MIMO with different $\snr$ exponents in direct and cross links, and $T=2$, both transmit antennas are required to achieve the optimal gDoF.
-We also show that having smaller exponents in cross links lead to gDoF gain of $\brac{2/T}\gamma_{\text{diff}}$ over the case with same $\snr$ exponents in all the links, where $\gamma_{\text{diff}}$ is the difference in the $\snr$ exponents.
+In this paper, we provide evidence that this is not the case when the $\snr$ exponents are different: in Theorem \ref{thm:2x2-sym-mimo}, we show that for a $2\times2$ MIMO channel with different $\snr$ exponents in the direct and cross links, and $T=2$, both the transmit antennas are required to achieve the gDoF.
+We also show that having smaller exponents in crosslinks lead to a gDoF gain of $\brac{2/T}\gamma_{\text{diff}}$ compared to the case with same $\snr$ exponents in all the links, where $\gamma_{\text{diff}}$ is the difference in the $\snr$ exponents.
 In showing this, several novel techniques were needed.
-In particular we would like to highlight the technique used in Lemma \ref{lem:discretization}, where in the optimization problem to find the optimal input distribution for the outer bound, we show that the optimal gDoF can be achieved by a point mass distribution.
-To arrive at this, we discretized the input distribution without a loss in gDoF, and subsequently used linear programming arguments to show that there exists an optimal distribution with just one mass point.
-We believe that our techniques for the $2\times2$ MIMO provide intuitions for studying larger noncoherent networks, especially in analyzing the cut-sets.
+In particular, we would like to highlight the technique used in Lemma \ref{lem:discretization}, where in the outer bound optimization problem, we show that using a discrete probability distribution with a single mass point is gDoF optimal.
+To obtain this result, we discretized the input distribution without a loss in gDoF, and subsequently used linear programming arguments to show that there exists an optimal distribution with just one mass point.
+We believe that our techniques for the $2\times2$ MIMO channel provide intuitions for studying larger noncoherent networks, especially in analyzing the cut-sets.